connxio/docs/Adapters/Inbound/Sftp.md

 - **File Pick Rate**: The number of files to be picked from the catalog per adapter run.
 If this option is set to 2 and polling interval is set to 1 min.
 The adapter will pick 2 files/min.
 - **File Pick Sorting Method**: The Sorting method specifies how the adapter sorts the files in the directory when picking them.
 Be aware that on text, numbers must be padded with zeroes on two digits or more.
 - **Batch Size**: The number of files per batch.
 If set to 100 and 400 msgs are dropped on server, 4 connections with 100 files will be created when CX starts processing messages.
 Be aware that SFTP and FTP are usually severely limited on resources so the batch size should be set to a high number depending on how many files there are at peak load.
 1000 is usually a good starting number, *decrease* this number to speed up the picking process.
 - **Use Static Ip**: Forces CX to run Sftp traffic on static Ip.
-This uses a separately hosted functionality that limits parallelization and can effect performance on large numbers of files.
+This uses a separately hosted functionality that limits parallelization and can effect performance on high traffic scenarios.
 - **Lock On Folder**: Decides if a connection should lock on folder in SFTP server or the whole server (false means that the lock is applied on the whole server).
 If you have multiple inbound configs on one server this **must** be enabled.
 - **Perform Duplicate Detection**: Turns on duplicate detection.
 This does not give a guarantee for no duplicates but detects duplicates on inbound pickup only.
 The detection works by MD5 hashing the file contents and creating a unique id with the generated hash combined with the name of the file.
 This is not 100% foolproof but should work in 99% of cases.
 The detection is costly and should only be turned on if absolutely necessary.
 Be aware that addition costs may be incurred by turning this on depending on your price plan.
 - **Terminate On Duplicate Detection**: If the duplicate detection system finds a duplicate this parameter decides if the message should be sent through the system, or terminated.
 If the file is terminated it's moved to a sub-folder called *duplicates* on the same area where the file was picked up from.